ElliottMoos/emailclient/README.md

 One of my all time favorite teachers, [Stephen Grider](https://twitter.com/ste_grider?lang=en), put together an overview of Angular with a much larger scope than this application.
 However, I thought it would be nice to document my re-discovery process with this final boss of a thing.

-The user management and authentication [server](https://api.angular-email.com/) was built by Stephen, as the primary focus for this application is Angular.
+The user management, authentication, and email [server](https://api.angular-email.com/) was built by Stephen, as the primary focus for this application is Angular.

 ## What is this?
 How do I see it?